 Use your computer or smartphone to explore the Civil Rights Heritage Center in 3-D. For an extra, completely immersive experience, use an Oculus, Google Cardboard, or other virtual reality system.

-For groups of fewer than 15, we will gladly offer free English language tours by appointment in person or online, during or outside of our regular open hours.
+For groups of ten or more, we will gladly offer free English language tours by appointment during or outside of our regular open hours.
 Tours share the story of the Engman Public Natatorium and the history of segregation against communities of color in South Bend.
 We will gladly work with your group to identify age appropriate activities to add to the experience.
-To find out more, contact George Garner, CRHC Assistant Director and Curator, at firstname.lastname@example.org.
+Start by contacting George Garner, CRHC Assistant Director and Curator, at firstname.lastname@example.org.

 1040 West Washington

 South Bend, IN 46601

 Ph.
 (574) 307-6135.
 Em. firstname.lastname@example.org

 In 1922, South Bend opened its first public swimming pool.
 Over the front door, its name was carved into the concrete: "Engman Public Natatorium."